In a quick but engaging way, our process helps children gain experience making better consumer decisions.

 Can you dance in those shoes or sit in that dress?

 And some of the questions parents want answered can be emotionally charged and hard to ask, like “Can you dance in those shoes or sit in that dress?”
-But parents know from experience for example that going to a school dance is much more fun when the outfit being worn allows for full participation.
+But again, parents know from experience, that going to a school dance is much more fun when the outfit being worn allows for full participation.

 Reduce Waste and Increase Happiness

-Our vision is a world where children are financially literate, thoughtful consumers, able to develop their best personal styles.
+Our vision is a world where children are financially literate, thoughtful consumers.
 We believe that by providing a way for kids to “thoughtfully prefer” what they might like to receive for an upcoming birthday or holiday gift, we can substantially reduce waste and increase happiness – across the planet!

 Does It Make Sense?